SPAWN USE INSTRUCTIONS – PLEASE READ UPON RECEIPT

 Shiitake Grower’s Handbook (indoor and outdoor cultivation) by Przybylowicz,P. & J.Donaghue

-These books may no longer be in print or may be difficult to obtain, and are quite expensive.
-An excellent source for updated and detailed information about mushroom cultivation outdoors on hardwood logs is the Cornell University website.
-Here is the link to their interactive website with information about log inoculation and management:
+These books may no longer be in print or may be difficult to obtain, and are expensive.
+An excellent online source for updated and detailed information about shiitake mushroom cultivation outdoors on hardwood logs can be found at the Sustainable Agriculture Research Eduction Organization – SARE.org – through the Cornell University website at the link above.